Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-07-Tutorial_Of_Scipy_And_Matplotlib_Of_Standford.md

 ## Scipy

-Numpy provides a high-performance mulitidimensional array and basic tools to compute with and manipulate these arrrays.
+Numpy provides a high-performance multidimensional array and basic tools to compute with and manipulate these arrrays.
 [Scipy](https://docs.scipy.org/doc/scipy/reference/) builds on this, and provides a large number of functions that operate on numpy arrays and are useful for different types of scientific and engineering applications.

 The best way to get familiar with Scipy is to [browse the documentation](https://docs.scipy.org/doc/scipy/reference/index.html).
 We will highlight some parts of Scipy that you might find useful for this class.

 ### Image operations

-Scipy provides some basix functions to work with images.
+Scipy provides some basis functions to work with images.
 For example, it has functions to read images from disk into numpy arrays, to write numpy arrays to disk as images, and to resize images.
-Here is a simple example that showcases these functions :
+Here is a simple example that show cases these functions :

 ```ptyhon
 >>> import numpy as np